 The test results needs to be read manually by the airport screener (traveler to show a hard copy).

 |COVID NEGATIVE (i)||The test has been read by the system or manually read and is verified as a COVID-19 Negative test result.|

 |Invalid Format||The test uploaded was manually evaluated and the results are in an invalid format.
 Reasons could include but not limited to an unrecognizable format or missing required information (such as full name that matches, test date, test result and name of trusted testing and travel partner).|

 |Not a Testing Partner||Test result uploaded was not from a Trusted Testing and Travel Partner as listed on https://hawaiicovid19.com/travel-partners/.|

-- Have your test in hand when you arrive in Hawaii, even if you upload it on the digital platform.
+- Have a printed copy of your test result when you arrive in Hawaii, even if you upload your test result on the digital platform.

 - For interisland travelers only: Uploading your test after arriving on an island can result in several days wait in quarantine until your test is reviewed.